Pet Memorials 101

 Protecting Special Memories

+The loss of a pet can certainly cause an unexpected wave of grief.
+While often unspoken of, losing a pet can be just as painful as losing a close friend or even a family member.
+The reason being is that our pets provide us with a constant and unfailing comfort in our lives.
+Once that comfort is taken away, the void it leaves is certainly profound.
+For this reason, among others, it is only natural for one to wish for a diginified final resting place for thier animal companion.
 Animal caskets come in a wide variety of styles, sizes and colors with many customizable adornments, and their uses are just as varied as their looks.
-Animal caskets are, of course, mostly used for beloved cats and dogs, but it’s not uncommon for animal caskets to be used for any number of other pet species: birds, ferrets, pigs, or even snakes.
+Animal caskets are, of course, mostly used for beloved cats and dogs, but it’s not uncommon for pet caskets to be used for any number of other pet species: birds, ferrets, pigs, or even snakes.
 Simply put, any pet that has given a person special memories can be deserving of a beautifully adorned and crafted animal casket.

 Many people choose to bury their pets in the yards of their private residences, and animal caskets give this tradition a personal touch.
 Animal caskets are often used, in these cases, in place of less personal, crude burial containers such as a shoebox.
 In some areas, local laws, in fact, require that all pet burials be done with professionally made animal caskets.
 Aside from the comforting touch that animal caskets can provide for any loss of a pet, pet coffins can also make pet burials a clean, sanitary ritual.